-Dogs with one or two copies of the ${f F}$ allele have "furnishings": the mustache, beard, and eyebrows Likely furnished characteristic of breeds like the Schnauzer, Scottish Terrier, and Wire Haired Dachshund.
-A dog with two I (mustache, beard, alleles will not have furnishings, which is sometimes called an "improper coat" in breeds where and/or eyebrows) (FI) furnishings are part of the breed standard.
+Dogs with one or two copies of the F allele have "furnishings": the mustache, beard, and eyebrows characteristic of breeds like the Schnauzer, Scottish Terrier, and Wire Haired Dachshund.
+A dog with two I alleles will not have furnishings, which is sometimes called an "improper coat" in breeds where furnishings are part of the breed standard.
 The mutation is a genetic insertion which we measure indirectly using a linkage test highly correlated with the insertion.